Universal-Patois/Documentaion-Notes/Data_Algorithms/Problem_Types/Binary_Search.md

 * [<l>Examples</l>](#examples)

 ## <h2 id='when-to-use'><o>When to Use</o></h2>
+* When you need to find an element in a sorted array or list
 ### <y>Problems they are good for solving</y>
 * Searching for an index or element in a collection (array, linked list, etc.)
 * Finding an elements position in a sorted array